Paradox1st/pr_jobboard/README.md

 On each opportunity, a regular expression match will be used to extract the root domains in the `url` field.
 This root domain can be looked up in the aforementioned dictionary to obtain the job board's `name`, which can now be filtered in the query for each job board.
+If not, it will be tested for company website.

+To identify the company webiste, the domain url (not the subdirectories!) are examined for the company name.
+For example, if the url is given as `example.com/sub/alg/web?queries=values`, then the `companyInURL` function will only look at `example.com` part of the url, and not afterwards, since then it may belong to another website.

+If both the checks do not pass, then the source will be identified as 'Unknown'.

-The functions `initJobBoard` and `initOpportunity` contains the logic the above approach in `initdb.js`.
+The functions `mapDomains` and `findSource` contains the logic the above approach in `initdb.js`.

 ## Extra things

+### Unit Tests

+`initdb.test.js` contains the unit tests for the functions in `initdb.js`, specifically `findSource`

 ## Dependencies